hajimen/cef-capi-py/ReadMe.md

 Run `pip install -r requirements.txt` in repo root.

+You should grab the corresponding version of CEF tar.bz2 file from [CEF Automated Builds](https://cef-builds.spotifycdn.com/index.html).
+Enter the version number of the cef-capi-py (131.3.5, for example) into "Version Filer" and press "Apply" button.
-Extract tar.bz2 file of [CEF Automated Builds](https://cef-builds.spotifycdn.com/index.html) to `cef_binary/client` and `cef_binary/minimal`.
+You will find them.
+Download **Sample Application** and **Minimal Distribution** tar.bz2 files and extract them to `cef_binary/client` and `cef_binary/minimal`.
 If you are just going to learn the behavior of cef-capi-py, leave `cef_binary/minimal` untouched.
 See the `ReadMe.md` files of each directory.